pbouzakis/spak/doc/app-actions-and-events.md

 ## App Events

 An event command bus is exposed on the `App` object.
-This is a simply pubsub object that can be used by modules and object to notify other interested parties of state change or other key events that have just occurred.
+This is a simple pubsub object that can be used by modules and objects to notify other interested parties of a state change or other key events that may have just occurred.
-An event should represent that something just happened NOT about to.
+An event should represent something that just happened, NOT something about to happen.
 We recommend using `beforeFooOccurred` if you need to notify right before something occurs.

 The command bus is implement by [`pubit-as-promised`](http://github.com/YuzuJS/pubit-as-promised).